2015 was an amazing year for Proposify.

 The key is to actually make time every week for generating growth ideas with your team, testing them and analyzing them in a formal, systematic way.

-But as your company grows and more team members come on board, entrepreneurs need to transition their role to being a leader who works ON the business more than IN the business.
+But as your company grows and more team members come on board, entrepreneurs need to transition their role to be a leader who works ON the business more than IN the business.